 - Configure the code patterns that Codacy uses to analyze your repository

-- Configure the quality settings for your repository
+- Configure your quality settings for pull requests

 Congratulations, your new repository is ready!

 - Add a Codacy badge to your repository displaying the current code quality grade or code coverage

 Thanks for the feedback!
 Is there anything else you'd like to tell us about this page?

 We're sorry to hear that.
 Please let us know what we can improve: